Tsoggy/Stock-Analysis/README.md

 #### Analysis

+1. Comparing 2017 to 2018:
-1. In the year 2017, a majority of the stocks (11 of 12), had a positive rate of return.
+      - In the year 2017, a majority of the stocks (11 of 12), had a positive rate of return.
 Some of these stocks performed much better than others.
 Only one stock declined in value (TERP), as you can see in the image below:

 ![Performance_2017](Resources/Performance_2017.png)

-  In the year 2018, a majority of these same stocks declined in value.
+      - In the year 2018, a majority of these same stocks declined in value.
 Only two of the stocks had a positive rate of return, as youcan see in the image below:

 ![Performance_2018](Resources/Performance_2018.png)